 What you can do

 - Be aware of any pre-appointment restrictions or instructions.
-The most important thing for you to do while waiting for your appointment is to avoid activities that cause or worsen your symptoms.
-Avoid sports or vigorous physical activities and minimize difficult, stressful or prolonged mental tasks.
-At the time you make the appointment, ask what steps you or your child should take to encourage recovery or prevent re-injury.
+The most important thing for you to do while waiting for your appointment is not to do activities that cause or worsen symptoms.
+Don't play sports or do vigorous physical activities.
+Minimize stressful or prolonged mental tasks.
+At the time you make the appointment, ask what steps you or your child need to take to encourage recovery or prevent another injury.
 Experts recommend that athletes not return to play until they have been medically evaluated.

 - List any symptoms you or your child has been experiencing and how long they've been occurring.

-- List key medical information, including other medical problems for which you or your child is being treated and any history of previous head injuries.
-Also write down the names of any medications, vitamins, supplements or other natural remedies you or your child is taking.
+- List key medical information, such as other medical conditions for which you or your child is being treated.
+Include any history of head injuries.
+Also write down the names of any medicines, vitamins, supplements or other natural remedies you or your child is taking.

-For a concussion, some basic questions to ask your doctor include:
+For a concussion, some basic questions to ask include:

 - Do I have a concussion?